Connor McDavid Cards – Collecting Hockey’s Next Big Thing

 The first Upper Deck Connor McDavid cards arrived in 2014 Upper Deck Team Canada Juniors Hockey.
 Besides a couple of base cards, McDavid has autographs, an autographed patch card, several memorabilia cards and some inserts.
 These have become very popular, particularly the autographed patch card.

 Here's a break down of some of the best Connor McDavid cards that arrived before he started his NHL career.
+Check out his official NHL rookie cards in our detailed guide.

 Key Early Connor McDavid Cards